syncfusion/ej2-javascript-docs/src/maps/maps/markers.md

 # Markers

-Markers are notes used to leave some message on the map.
-It indicates or marks a specific location with desired symbols on the maps.
+Markers are notes that are used to leave a message on the Maps.
+It indicates or marks a specific location with desired symbols on the Maps.
+It can be enabled by setting the [`visible`](../api/maps/markerSettingsModel/#visible) property of the [`markerSettings`](../api/maps/markerSettingsModel/) property to **true**.

-The `dataSource` property has a list of objects that contains data for markers.
-By default, it displays the bound data at the specified latitude and longitude.
-Using the `visible` API, you can enable or disable the markers.

-There are two ways to set marker for map.

-* Marker and marker template

-* Adding marker objects to map.

-## Marker and marker template
+## Adding marker

-The `markerSettings.dataSource` property has a list of objects that contains the data for Annotation.
-By default, it displays the bound data at the specified latitude and longitude.
-The `markerSettings.template` property is used for customizing the template for markers.
+The [`dataSource`](../api/maps/markerSettingsModel/#datasource) property of the [`markerSettings`](../api/maps/markerSettingsModel/) property has a list of objects that contains the data for Markers.
+Using this property, any number of markers can be added to the shape layers.
+By default, it displays the markers based on the specified latitude and longitude in the given data source.
+Each data source object contains the following list of properties.

+* label - Text that displays some information about the marker in text format.
+* latitude - The latitude point which determines the X location of the marker.
+* longitude - The longitude point which determines the Y location of the marker.

 **Note:** markerSettings is an Array property.

+{% tab template="maps/default-map", es5Template="marker-adding" %}

+{% endtab %}

+## Adding marker template

+The Marker can be added as a template in the Maps component.
+The [`template`](../api/maps/markerSettingsModel/#template) property of the [`markerSettings`](../api/maps/markerSettingsModel/) property is used to set the Marker as a template.
+HTML element or id of an element can be added as the template in Markers.

 {% tab template="maps/default-map", es5Template="marker" %}

 {% endtab %}

-## Adding marker objects to map

-The n number of markers can be added to shape layers with `markerSettings.dataSource` property.
-Each dataSource object contains the following list of properties.
+## Customization

+The following properties are available in [`markerSettings`](../api/maps/markerSettingsModel/) property to customize the Markers of the Maps component.

+* [`border`](../api/maps/markerSettingsModel/#border) - To customize the color, width and opacity of the border for the markers in Maps.
+* [`fill`](../api/maps/markerSettingsModel/#fill) - To apply the color for markers in Maps.
+* [`dashArray`](../api/maps/markerSettingsModel/#dasharray) - To define the pattern of dashes and gaps that is applied to the outline of the markers in Maps.
+* [`height`](../api/maps/markerSettingsModel/#height) - To customize the height of the markers in Maps.
-* label - Text that displays some information about the annotation in text format.
+* [`width`](../api/maps/markerSettingsModel/#width) - To customize the width of the markers in Maps.
-* latitude - Latitude point determine the Y-axis position of annotation.
+* [`offset`](../api/maps/markerSettingsModel/#offset) - To customize the position of the markers in Maps.
+* [`opacity`](../api/maps/markerSettingsModel/#opacity) - To customize the transparency of the markers in Maps.
+* [`animationDelay`](../api/maps/markerSettingsModel/#animationdelay) - To change the time delay in the transition for markers.
-* longitude - Longitude point determine the X-axis position of annotation.
+* [`animationDuration`](../api/maps/markerSettingsModel/#animationduration) - To change the time duration of animation for markers.
+* [`highlightSettings`](../api/maps/markerSettingsModel/#highlightsettings) - To customize the highlight settings for the marker in Maps.
+* [`selectionSettings`](../api/maps/markerSettingsModel/#selectionsettings) - To customize the selection settings for the marker in Maps.

-{% tab template="maps/default-map", es5Template="marker-object" %}
+{% tab template="maps/default-map", es5Template="marker-customization" %}

 {% endtab %}

 ## Marker shapes

-The Maps component contains the following marker shapes.
-You can select any shape using the `shape` property in `markerSettings`.
+The Maps component supports the following marker shapes.
+To set the shape of the marker, the [`shape`](../api/maps/markerSettingsModel/#shape) property in [`markerSettings`](../api/maps/markerSettingsModel) property is used.

-* Ballon
+* Balloon
 * Circle
 * Cross
 * Diamond